RediSearch/RediSearch/docs/docs/reference/Spellcheck.md

 Query spelling correction, a.k.a "did you mean", provides suggestions for misspelled search terms.
 For example, the term 'reids' may be a misspelled 'redis'.

-In such cases and as of v1.4 RediSearch can be used for generating alternatives to misspelled query terms.
+In such cases and as of v1.4 Search and Query can be used for generating alternatives to misspelled query terms.
 A misspelled term is a full text term (i.e., a word) that is:

   1. Not a stop word
   2. Not in the index